 Symptoms of a thyroid problem include too much energy or, alternatively, depression, fatigue, and weight gain.

-- Your hands may shake, your heart may beat fast, or you may have problems breathing
+- have shaky hands, your heart may beat fast, or you may have problems breathing

-- You may be sweaty or have warm, red, itchy skin
+- be sweaty or have warm, red, itchy skin

-- You may have fine, soft hair that is falling out
+- have fine, soft hair that is falling out

-- You may have memory problems or trouble thinking clearly
+- have memory problems or trouble thinking clearly

-- You may lose weight even though you eat the same or more than usual
+- lose weight even though you eat the same or more than usual

 You might mistake symptoms for normal aging, but call the doctor if your symptoms get worse or don’t go away.